BRITISH CARP CUPS COMPETITION RULES 2019

 Competitor: Any angler accepted for entry into the tournament by the organisers.

 Pair: 2 competitors fishing together and registered as a pair.

 - The Organisers are British Carp Cups Ltd who have absolute control and discretion over the competition, the rules and any amendments thereto.

-- To enter the competition telephone on either of these numbers: 0115 9812 791 or 07971 285864 to pay your deposit of £210 for the British Carp Cup and £100 for either the Ladies Singles, Pairs or the Mixed.
+- To enter the competition telephone on either of these numbers: 0115 9812 791 or 07971 285864 to pay your deposit of £220 for the British Carp Cup Pairs and £100 for either the British Carp Cup Singles, Ladies Singles, Ladies Pairs or the Mixed.
 You can either pay by transfer or card payment over the phone.
 All deposits are strictly non-refundable under any circumstances.